DallanQ/cartographers/Manual.md

 > Six terrain types shown in a row, each represented by a distinct symbol.
 Forest has green trees, Village has a red house, Farm is shown with golden crop lines, Water has wavy blue lines, Monster has a purple creature silhouette, and Mountain is depicted by jagged peaks with a gold coin.

+##### Rift Lands (page 7)

 > A card titled "Rift Lands" featuring bright colors with the instruction to draw a 1x1 square and fill it with a terrain type.

-**Rift Lands:** If the **rift lands** card is revealed, each player draws a 1x1 square anywhere on their map and fills it with any terrain type shown on the card.
+If the **rift lands** card is revealed, each player draws a 1x1 square anywhere on their map and fills it with any terrain type shown on the card.
 All normal rules and restrictions apply.

+##### Ruins (page 7)

 > A card titled "Outpost Ruins" with an image of a tower in the wilderness, signifying the ruins feature in the game.

-**Ruins:** If one or more ruins cards are revealed, each player must draw one of the available shapes depicted on the next explore card that is revealed, so that it overlaps a ruins space on their map (if possible).
+If one or more ruins cards are revealed, each player must draw one of the available shapes depicted on the next explore card that is revealed, so that it overlaps a ruins space on their map (if possible).

 If a player cannot legally draw one of the available shapes so that it overlaps a ruins space — OR — if there are no unfilled ruins spaces left on their map — they must instead draw a 1x1 square anywhere on their map and fill it with any terrain type (excluding mountains).

+##### Ambush (page 7)

 > A card titled "Ambush" with an image of a direction arrow and a blocky shape made up of four squares.

-**Ambush:** If an ambush card is revealed, check the direction of the arrow shown on the card.
+If an ambush card is revealed, check the direction of the arrow shown on the card.
 Each player immediately passes their map sheet to their neighbor in that direction.

 Each player draws the depicted shape on their neighbor’s map, then fills the shape with the monster terrain type.